Why Is Childcare So Expensive? 7 Factors at Play

 “When parents are looking for a preschool for their child, they need to keep in mind that a nice, clean facility in a low traffic area, with a beautiful setting, or a school in a city with very high rent is going to make the tuition higher,” says Danielle Lindner, founder of the London Day School.

-5. Employee training
+5. Employee recruitment and training

-6. Increasing cost of food, utilities and labor
+6. Increasing cost of fixed expenses

 “People should think about the increasing costs they are encountering in their own lives to understand that our costs are rising as well,” McGregor says.
 “Many of the costs that are driving the cost of childcare up cannot be controlled by the business owners.”

 McGregor points to the rising cost of food as an example.
 Sanders notes that maintenance, equipment and toys can also become fairly regular expenses.